ḥaṣīra (حصیرة): Framing and Unframing Presented by DAAR, with Biennale of Sydney and Think+DO Tank * Event Four

 By participating in this event, we invite you to help build a core haṣīra (حصیرة) community.
 We ask that you bring an open heart and mind, with a willingness to engage in respectful, meaningful dialogue – listening actively and speaking thoughtfully.

-This event is presented in partnership with the Whitlam Institute within Western Sydney University.
+This event is presented in partnership with the La Perouse Museum.

 Haven’t registered?